 To prevent these and other serious methamphetamine-related health consequences, it’s critical to quickly seek help for meth abuse, addiction, and overdose.

-Treating A Methamphetamine Overdose
+Care and Treating A Meth Overdose

 Contact emergency medical services as soon as an overdose is suspected.
 It’s always important to do this quickly no matter the symptoms, but in particular, if a person is having a seizure, acting in a violent manner or having trouble breathing, this should be done immediately.